 Beside playing with the percentage of calories from carbs, protein and fats you can alter things like quantity of fiber and time between meals.
 You can alter exercise types and quantities.
 Your job is to learn what to do for the health of your mood, muscles, tendons, ligaments, bones etc. To set up and play your game you have to observe at least a little.

 There are many variables in this game: do you want it to play it alone, in a gym, or with a buddy?
 Should you start taking the stairs, dancing, or walking?
 Should you try martial arts, lifting weights or bicycling?
 Do you want more flexibility from yoga?
 Will a treadmill set up with a TV, or a computer or with music actually be used?

 Circuit breaking—circuit making

 The good news is our minds and bodies are infinitely programmable and reprogrammable so can be enlisted to get to a goal.
+This is where things like an Overeaters Anonymous food plan can be utilized with success.
 The other good news is that in modern times we usually have the means, the time and money, so that we can afford to turn our attention to our health.